 This program allows students to meet the requirements of the Master of Science in library and information science or the Certificate of Advanced Study while also pursuing the courses and training needed for licensure as a library information specialist in the state of Illinois.
-The K-12 program is also open to non-degree students.

 Every semester, we make courses available to information professionals who want to keep up with developments in the field, expand upon their knowledge, or learn something new.